el-we/License-Automator/README.md

 ## Installation

+0. Have the license-checker from davglass installed: https://github.com/davglass/license-checker
 1. Clone or download this repository to your local machine.
 2. Copy the scripts folder to your project's root directory.